coderefinery/coderefinery.org/content/get-involved.md

 There are different ways to organize and deliver workshops using partly or entirely our training material.
 You can:

-- Request the support of the CodeRefinery Team to organize a CodeRefinery or Carpentries workshop;
+- Request the support of the CodeRefinery Team to organize a CodeRefinery workshop;
 - Register a self-organized CodeRefinery or Carpentries workshop;
 - Register a self-organized workshop using CodeRefinery or Carpentries lessons.